Skip to content

 This dialog box has the following toolbar controls:

-• Select Profile - This dropdown list lets you select a different web browser profile to be displayed in the dialog.
+• Select Profile - This dropdown list allows you to select a different web browser profile to be displayed in the dialog.

-• Test - This button will test the connection from Rapise to the specified browser
+• Test - This button tests the connection from Rapise to the specified browser.

-• Duplicate - This button will create a new browser profile based on the currently viewed one.
+• Duplicate - This button creates a new browser profile based on the currently viewed one.

-• Create - This button will create a new empty browser profile that you can edit.
+• Create - This button creates a new, empty browser profile that you can edit.

-• Rename - This button will change the name of the current browser profile being edited.
+• Rename - This button changes the name of the current browser profile being edited.

-• Delete - This button will delete the currently displayed browser profile.
-There is no undo, so be careful!
+• Delete - This button deletes the currently displayed browser profile.
+There is no undo, so exercise caution!

 Profile Options

-This section has various settings, each of which are described below:
+This section has various settings, each of which is described below:

-• Browser Library - The type of browser being used, currently can be:
+• Browser Library - The type of browser being used.
+Currently, this can be:

 • Internet Explorer HTML